dipdup-io/dipdup/src/demo_tezos_factories/README.md

 This project is based on [DipDup](https://dipdup.io), a framework for building featureful dapps.

 You need a Linux/macOS system with Python 3.12 installed.
-To install DipDup with pipx or use our installer:
+To install DipDup with uv or use our installer:

 ```shell
 curl -Lsf https://dipdup.io/install.py | python3.12